MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-calling.md

 ## Restrict calling

-> [!NOTE]
-> You must have Microsoft Teams admin privileges to restrict calling in Dynamics 365 Remote Assist.

 To restrict calling, first you create a new Microsoft Teams policy, and then you assign that policy to the appropriate user(s).

 > [!TIP]